The Princess and the Frog: Voice cast

 On December 1, 2006, a detailed casting call was announced for the film at the Manhattan Theatre Source forum.
 The casting call states the film as being an American fairy tale musical set in New Orleans during the 1926 Jazz Age and provides a detailed list of the film's major characters.
 In February 2007, it was reported that Dreamgirls actresses Jennifer Hudson and Anika Noni Rose were top contenders for the voice of Tiana and that Alicia Keys directly contacted then-Walt Disney Studios chairman Dick Cook about voicing the role.
 It was later reported that Tyra Banks was being considered for the role.
+Beyoncé was contacted to audition for the role, but she refused as she was expecting an offer not an audition.
 By April 2007, it was confirmed that Rose would be voicing Tiana.
 Three months later, it was reported that Keith David was cast as Doctor Facilier, the villain of the film.